Features

 Sony XAVC and XAVC-H Embedded LUTs

 Some clips may carry an embedded LUT.
-This can be a creative LUT to apply a specific look to the recorded footage or a color transformation LUT for example for conversion from Slog3.Cine to BT.709
+This can be a creative LUT to apply a specific look to the recorded footage or a color transformation LUT for example for conversion from Slog3.Cine to BT.709 or they can even be a combination of both.
+When an embedded LUT is available you will find the additional checkbox on the Linked Plug-in tab.

 Hover with the mouse over the checkbox to get information about the name of the LUT.
-To use this
+To use this LUT enable it's application with this checkbox.
+Also for this, on some Media Composer versions you may need to toggle the setting once to see the application of the LUT taking effect on the display window.

-You can also check the availability of an embedded LUT in the bin's Monitoring Descriptions column
+You can also check the availability of an embedded LUT in the bin's Monitoring Descriptions column.

 The name prefix “EMB1” indicates that it is an embedded LUT.

-the Color Encoding tab can be kept as they are.
+If the LUT is a pure creative LUT, after you enabled the application of it the color transformations on the Color Encoding tab can be kept as they are.
 However, if the LUT contains a color space transformation, the color transformation on the Color Encoding tab must be deleted.
-Otherwise, you
+Otherwise you will get a duplicate color transformation which results in a bad image with wrong colors.
+Switch to the Color Encoding tab, select the items in the Color transformations list and delete them.

-If you know in advance that the footage has an embedded color transformation LUT and that you want
+If you know in advance that the footage has an embedded color transformation LUT and that you want to use it, disable the automatic insertion of color transformation in the Color Management Settings before you start linking.

-project.
-For example, you must not use a LUT with a target transformation to BT.709 in a project with
+Of course the color transformation of the embedded LUT must match the color space of your editing project.
+For example you must not use a LUT with a target transformation to BT.709 in a project with Slog3 or HLG color space to avoid wrong colors.

-support applying the settings on the Linked Plug-in tab to multiple selected clips.
-So you must enable
+Unlike the settings on the other Source Settings tabs, unfortunately Media Composer does not support to apply the settings on the Linked Plug-in tab to multiple selected clips.
+So you must enable and disable the application of an embedded LUT for each clip individually.

 Avid Playback Settings

-For a fluent playback, it is recommended to choose Draft or Best Performance mode.
-To view images in
+For a fluent playback it is recommended to choose Draft or Best Performance mode.
+To view images in best Quality choose Full Quality mode.

 Proxy editing workflow

-Working with XAVC high-resolution clips and AVCor MPEG-2 proxies
+Working with XAVC high resolution clips and AVC or MPEG-2 proxies

-XAVC cameras can simultaneously record low-resolution AVC or MPEG-2 (XDCAM HD) proxy files besides the high-resolution main AV stream to the same recording media in the Sub folder or to a separate media.
+XAVC cameras can simultaneously record low resolution AVC or MPEG-2 (XDCAM HD) proxy files besides the high resolution main AV stream to the same recording media in the “Sub” folder or to a separate media.

-Linking XAVC high-resolution and proxy footage
+Linking XAVC high resolution and proxy footage

-To work with the proxy files for editing you must link the high-resolution footage as well as the low res proxy files.
-Proceed as described below to link and to become able to switch between high-resolution and proxy editing.
+To work with the proxy files for editing you must link the high resolution footage as well as the low res proxy files.
+Proceed as described below to link and to become able to switch between high resolution and proxy editing.

-If you do not want to link the whole media, link selected clips by right-clicking->Link with->nablet XAVC S if these are AVC proxy clips in MP4 container, or by right-clicking->Linkwith->Sony XAVC XDCAM if these are MPEG-2 proxy clips in MXF container.
+- If the proxy clips reside on a separate media, link the whole media by selecting the parent folder of the media structure.
+If you do not want to link the whole media, link selected clips by Right Click->Link with->nablet XAVC S if these are AVC proxy clips in MP4 container, or by Right Click->Link with->Sony XAVC XDCAM if these are MPEG-2 proxy clips in MXF container.

 Editing with AVC proxy clips

-This detection will happen always when high-resolution and proxy clips reside on the same media volume.
+This detection will happen always when high resolution and proxy clips reside on the same media volume.

 When high resolution and proxy clips were recorded on separate media it depends on the proxy volumes metadata version whether the number of high resolution is signaled in the clips companion XML file.
-If it is signaled, this will let the XAVC S plug-in know the number of high-resolution audio tracks and thus how many dummy tracks it will have to add.
-If it is not there the XAVC S plug-in cannot add dummy tracks upon linking and you have to choose a bit more complex workflow.
+If it is signaled, this will let the XAVC S plugin know the number of high resolution audio tracks and thus how many dummy tracks it will have to add.
+If it is not there the XAVC S plugin cannot add dummy tracks upon linking and you have to choose a bit more complex workflow.

 You can see the number of audio tracks after linking when the 'Tracks' column on the bin to where you linked the clips is enabled.